-Activity 3.5: Streamline permit application and evaluation process by collaborating with ONMS staff to develop online application that directly links to the online permit database.
+Activity 3.5: Streamline permit application and evaluation process by collaborating with ONMS staff to develop an online application that directly links to the online permit database.

-Activity 3.6: Manage and track special use permits for all ONMS-approved categories, including new desalination pipelines, overflights, placement of objects on the seafloor, fireworks displays, and submarine cables.
+Activity 3.6: Manage and track special use permits for all ONMS-approved categories, including use of desalination pipelines, flights in NOAA restricted overflight zones, placement of objects on the seafloor, fireworks displays, and submarine cables.